-Unconfirmed Makeshift Museum [UMM] is a flexible project space with a playful utopian sensibility, conceived as an intervention in suburban Irvine, CA. UMM’s mission is to provide a shifting, creative platform for contemporary art through exhibitions and social practice events centered on art-making for the community.
-Inspired by the generative history of artist collectives and alternative spaces, UMM is artist and community-centered, bringing together hybrid conceptual and poetic strategies, abstraction and politics.
-UMM is sponsored and directed by Abstraction at Work, an entity created by artist Mariángeles Soto-Díaz.
+Unconfirmed Makeshift Museum [UMM] is a flexible project space with a playful utopian sensibility, conceived as an intervention in suburban Irvine, CA. UMM’s mission is to provide a shifting, creative platform for contemporary art through exhibitions and social practice events centered on contemporary art for the community.
+Inspired by the generative history of artist collectives and alternative DIY spaces, UMM is artist and community-centered, bringing together hybrid conceptual and poetic strategies, abstraction and politics.
+UMM is conceived and directed by artist Mariángeles Soto-Díaz.

 The all media gallery [AM] is host to works using slow, old, new or news media, glitchy, error-driven work, experimental collaborative works, and analog-digital hybrids.